The expressionist Grundtvigs Kirke combining brick gothic church architecture with modern style elements is a short bus

 Decorations and fittings are very limited.
 Most noticeably are the two organs by Marcussen & Son.
 The large western organ (1965) has 55 stops, four manuals and 4,052 pipes.
 The largest, weighing 425 kg, is at 11 m the longest organ pipe in Scandinavia.
 The smaller northern organ (1940) makes do with 14 stops and 2 manuals.
 (Dates of usually free organ concerts are posted at the door or website.
-The organ is played many Wednesdays at noon for half an hour.)
+The organ is played many Wednesdays at noon during a music service.)

 The four-masted bark “Queen Alexandrine” hanging in the south aisle is the largest model ship hanging in a church in Denmark.
 (The Sct.
 Mariæ Kirke in Helsingør also has some fine ships with a further example in the Holmenkirke in Copenhagen.)

 The church currently sits 1440 visitors on simple chairs.
 The original configuration allowed for around 500 more.